-Over \$500 million in funding has been designated for improvements to various segments of the Imperial County highway network for the following projects: I-8/Dogwood Road Interchange, I-8/Imperial Avenue Interchange Reconstruction; SR-98 Widening; Cesar Chavez Boulevard Widening; SR-7 (from Calexico East POE to SR-98) Concrete Resurfacing;
+Imperial County highway network for the following projects: I-8/Dogwood Road Interchange, I-8/Imperial Avenue Interchange Reconstruction; SR-98 Widening; Cesar Chavez Boulevard Widening; SR-7 (from Calexico East POE to SR-98) Concrete Resurfacing; and, I-8 Concrete Resurfacing (from SR-7 to Yuma, AZ border).
+It is

-and I-8 Concrete Resurfacing (from SR-7 to the Yuma, AZ border).
-It is estimated that 8,500 jobs will be created over the next three to five years as a result of the regional highway improvement projects in Imperial County.

-Ports of Entry - Imperial County is connected to Mexico through three land Ports of Entry (POEs) at Calexico West/Mexicali I, Calexico East/Mexicali II and Andrade/Los Algodones.
-Across the Imperial/Mexicali POEs, there are approximately 80,000 people that cross into the U.S. daily for work, school, shopping, entertainment and other socially related trips.
-As with most U.S./Mexico border communities, the residents of Mexicali, Mexico are an important part of Imperial County's community and economy.
-Mexicali is the state capitol of Baja California with an estimated population of over one million people.
+Ports of Entry - The county is connected to Mexico through three land Ports of Entry (POEs) at Calexico West/Mexicali I, Calexico East/Mexicali II and Andrade/Los Algodones.
+Across the Imperial/Mexicali POEs there are approximately 100,000 people that cross the U.S. through these POEs daily for work, school, shopping, entertainment and other socially related trips.
+As with most U.S./Mexico border communities, the residents of Mexicali, Mexico, are an important part of Imperial County's community and economy.
+Mexicali is the state capitol of Baja California with an estimated population of one million people.

-The Calexico West/Mexicali I POE is located in the city of Calexico and is the primary port for daily pedestrian and vehicle crossings into the U.S. This POE is the third busiest Land Port of Entry in California with 4 million northbound vehicle crossing each year, 4.8 million northbound pedestrians crossing each year, and it is the critical economic engine for the Imperial and Mexicali region.
+The Calexico West/Mexicali I POE is located in the city of Calexico and is the primary port for daily person crossings into the U.S. by car or as pedestrians.
+According to the U.S. Bureau of Transportation Statistics, the Calexico West POE is the third busiest Land Port of Entry in California with 7.8 million northbound vehicle crossings each year and 4.2 million northbound pedestrians crossing each year, making ita critical economic engine for the Imperial-Mexicali region.